kubernetes/enhancements/keps/sig-network/2091-cluster-network-policy/README.md

 In this policy, tenant isolation (Namespace being the boundary) is not enforced, but rather provided as a cluster default for initial security postures in each tenant.
 Tenants can completely overwrite this based on the need of its namespaces, using NetworkPolicy.
-They cannot, however, overwrite Allow, Deny and Authorize rules which cluster admins listed out as guardrails (dns must be allowed, egress to some IPs must be denied etc.) If strict tenant isolation is desired, cluster admins should write a ClusterNetworkPolicy instead.
+They cannot, however, overwrite Allow, Deny and Empower rules which cluster admins listed out as guardrails (dns must be allowed, egress to some IPs must be denied etc.) If strict tenant isolation is desired, cluster admins should write a ClusterNetworkPolicy instead.
 See Story 4 below.